Gulag: Overview

-Its major function was the organization of foreign forced labor in the Soviet Union.
-The top management of GUPVI came from the GULAG system.
-The major memoir noted distinction from GULAG was the absence of convicted criminals in the GUPVI camps.
-Otherwise the conditions in both camp systems were similar: hard labor, poor nutrition and living conditions, and high mortality rate.

-For the Soviet political prisoners like Aleksandr Solzhenitsyn, all foreign civilian detainees and foreign POWs were imprisoned in the Gulag; the surviving foreign civilians and POWs considered themselves prisoners in the Gulag.
-According to the estimates, in total, during the whole period of the existence of the GUPVI, there were over 500 POW camps (within the Soviet Union and abroad), which imprisoned over 4,000,000 POWs.
-Most Gulag inmates were not political prisoners, although significant numbers of political prisoners could be found in the camps at any one time.

 Petty crimes and jokes about the Soviet government and officials were punishable by imprisonment.
 About half of political prisoners in the Gulag camps were imprisoned "by administrative means", i.e., without trial at courts; official data suggest that there were over 2.6 million sentences to imprisonment on cases investigated by the secret police throughout 1921–53.
 Maximum sentences varied depending on the type of crime and changed over time.
 From 1953, the maximum sentence for petty theft was six months, having previously been one year and seven years.
 Theft of state property carried a sentence of 7 to 25 years.
 In 1958, the maximum sentence for any crime was reduced from 25 to 15 years.

 In 1960, the MVD ceased to function as the Soviet-wide administration of the camps in favour of individual republic MVD branches.
 The centralised detention administrations temporarily ceased functioning.

 The fence at the old Gulag camp in Perm-36, founded in 1943, turned into a museum.